skkirtonia/loading-state-generator/README.md

     Figure 1: Loading state representation
 </p>
 ## Loading constraints
 There are three types of loading constraints considered in this project (Chen, 2016).
-Below the loading constraints are described:
+Below the loading constraints are described: <br/>
-1. Single-car constraint: Certain types of cars can not be assigned to certain slots.
-For Example, T3 automobile can not be assigned to slot 1.
+1. **Single-car constraint**: Certain types of cars can not be assigned to certain slots.
+For Example, T3 automobile can not be assigned to slot 1.<br/>
-2. Pairwise constraint: If a certain type of automobile is assigned to a certain slot, some type of automobile cannot be assigned to some other slots.
-For example, if T2 automobile is assigned to slot 1, T3 automobile can not be assigned to slot 2.
+2. **Pairwise constraint:** If a certain type of automobile is assigned to a certain slot, some type of automobile cannot be assigned to some other slots.
+For example, if T2 automobile is assigned to slot 1, T3 automobile can not be assigned to slot 2.<br/>
-3. Double slot constraint: If some type of automobile is assigned to a certain slot it also occupies some other slots.
-For example, assigning T3 automobile to slot 2 also occupies slot 3.
+3. **Double slot constraint:** If some type of automobile is assigned to a certain slot it also occupies some other slots.
+For example, assigning T3 automobile to slot 2 also occupies slot 3.<br/>
 ## What does this class do?
 The LoadingStatesGenerator class takes information about the automobile type, slot IDs and the loading constraint to be initialized.
 The output is a list of all feasible assignments of automobiles to the auto-carrier slots so that the assignments do not violate the prohibitions defined by the loading constraints.
 Each feasible assignment is called a loading state.